mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 – displays a list of design collections with a few design thumbs per collection

 == Changelog ==
+= 3.19.17 =
+* Fixed bug related to designs being saved with a user_id of 0

 = 3.19.16 =
 * Removed session handling for anonymous users